 Yes!
 The live Q&A stage of the competition and the additional activities are open to the public.

 The winner of the Oregon Brain Bee will advance to the USA National Brain Bee to compete against winners from other states.
+Along with this, the Top 3 finalists will receive trophies and the Top 2 finalists will get two free tickets each to OMSI.

 The Oregon Brain Bee is organized by a team of high school neuroscience enthusiasts collaborating with local universities and research institutions, including OHSU.